“Inspired by a true, little-known story about the making of an iconic TV commercial in which a legendary film director puts a movie star’s life

 in the hands of a very jittery props guy.
 A humorous and ultimately disturbing account of power in the workplace, “Gumballs” examines how truth is negotiated in both art and in life, and who gets to control the narrative in an

 Dropping Gumballs on Luke Wilson

-Price is per performance for amateur companies and includes unlimited printing rights.
-A licence must be obtained before rehearsals begin and payment is due three weeks before the first performance.
+A licence must be obtained before rehearsals begin and payment is due three weeks before the first performance

-Reading copies are available in the form of a PDF upon request.
+Reading copies which include a substantial part of the script are available in the form of a PDF upon request

-In the event of the cancellation of a performance you may apply to Silver Birchington Plays for a refund.
-Printing rights may still be charged.
+In the event of a cancellation of a performance you may apply to Silver Birchington Plays for a refund.

 KEN, 40s, special effects master